 To receive a teaching license, candidates must major in Elementary Education and take the licensure courses in education.
-In addition, graduates must also pass the Pearson Tests for NC: Foundations of Reading and General Education to be eligible for employment in the North Carolina school system.
+In addition, graduates must also pass the Pearson Tests for NC: Foundations of Reading and General Curriculum and meet state mandated minimum scores for edTPA to be eligible for licensure in the North Carolina state school system.